-Ali & Jenni: Working for Awareness
+Ali & Jenni: Working for Liberation

 Ali Schindler and Jenni Chapman, known on Instagram as Ali & Jenni, are determined to use their powers for good.
 The San Francisco Bay-area couple works as advocates for LBGTQIA+ and Autism rights and representation.
 Currently, that work includes running a custom t-shirt fundraiser on the Custom Ink Fundraising platform.
 The shirt features a quote “No pride for some of us without liberation for all of us” from the Black trans rights activist Marsha P. Johnson, and the funds go to benefit the foundation named in her honor, the Marsha P. Johnson Institute that works to defend and protect the lives of Black trans people.